RaceProUK/SM64EX-APTracker/README.md

 - Draining the moat cannot be auto-tracked as the Archipelago server doesn't send a relevant notification
 - Defeating Bowser in the Sky cannot be auto-tracked as the Archipelago server doesn't send a relevant notification
+- Movement Randomiser logic not yet implemented (waiting for it to settle in Archipelago first)